Force 136: Malayan Communist Party

 Before the Japanese attacked Malaya, a potential resistance organisation already existed in the form of the Malayan Communist Party.
 This party's members were mainly from the Chinese community and implacably anti-Japanese.
 Just before the fall of Singapore, the party's Secretary General, Lai Teck, was told by the British authorities that his party should disperse into the forests, a decision already made by the party's members.

 In isolation, the Communists formed the Malayan Peoples' Anti-Japanese Army (MPAJA).
 Their first arms and equipment were either donated by STS 101 before they were overrun or recovered from the battlefields or abandoned British Army depots.
 The MPAJA formed rigidly disciplined camps and units in the forest, supplied with food by networks of contacts among displaced Chinese labourers and "squatters" on marginal land.
 Chapman had remained in Malaya after Singapore fell, but had no radio or means of contacting Allied forces elsewhere.
 Nevertheless, the MPAJA still regarded Chapman as the official British authority, and Chin Peng was appointed as a liaison officer with Chapman.

 In 1942, Singaporean World War II hero Lim Bo Seng had returned to Malaya from Calcutta and recruited some agents who had made their way to India by 1943.
+His second-in-command was CPT Tham Sien Yen.
 Force 136 attempted to regain contact with Chapman in Operation Gustavus, by infiltrating parties which included Lim Bo Seng and former STS 101 members John Davis and Richard Broome by sea into the area near Pangkor Island.
 Their radio was unable to contact Force 136 HQ in Ceylon and the MPAJA contacts on Pangkor Island were betrayed to the Japanese.

 In February 1945, the radio brought in by Gustavus was finally made to work.
 Chapman was able to visit Force 136 HQ in Kandy and report.
 By this time, Force 136 had substantial resources, and in the few months before the end of the war, they were able to send 2,000 weapons to the MPAJA and no less than 300 liaison personnel.
 About half of these were British who had worked or lived in Malaya before the war, the others were Chinese who had made their own way to India or who had been taken there by Force 136 for training.
 With these resources, the MPAJA was built up to become a substantial guerilla army with about 7,000 fighters.
 However, Japan surrendered before it had a chance to stage a major uprising.

 In isolation in jungle camps for several years, the MCP and MPAJA had purged themselves of many members suspected of treachery or espionage, which contributed to their post-war hard-line attitude and led in turn to the insurgency known as the Malayan Emergency.